+Nearly all pre-school teachers reported that they were required to attend in-service workshops.
+In our interviews, we learned that most pre-schools were licensed by the states in which they were located, and state accreditation requirements demanded staff development.
 On the surveys, pre-school teachers reported they were required to attend an average of 6.2 in-service workshops over a two-year period.
-While these workshops generally satisfied state requirements, they may not have been sufficient to compensate for the limited Judaic backgrounds of most pre-school teachers.
+While these workshops generally satisfied state requirements, they are not sufficient to compensate for the limited Judaic backgrounds of most pre-school teachers.
 Day school teachers attend substantially fewer workshops.
-Although almost 80% said workshops were required, on average only 3.8 workshops were required over a two year period (see Figure 2).
+Almost 80% said workshops were required, but the number required averaged only 3.8 workshops over a two-year period (see Figure 2).
 This level of staff development is far below normal standards in public education.
 For example, teachers in Wisconsin are required to complete 180 hours of workshops over a five-year period in order to maintain their teaching license.
-Assuming a typical workshop lasts 3 hours, day school teachers in our study averaged about 29 hours of workshops over a five-year period, less than one-sixth of what is required for state-licensed teachers in Wisconsin.
+On the assumption that a typical workshop lasts 3 hours, day school teachers in our study averaged about 29 hours of workshops over a five-year period, less than one sixth of what is required for state-licensed teachers in Wisconsin.

-Figure 2: Average Number of Required Workshops Over a Two-Year Period (For Those Who Were Required to Attend at Least One Workshop and Excluding First-Year Educators) Wisconsin teachers can also maintain their licenses by earning 6 college or university credits over a five-year period.
+Wisconsin teachers can also maintain their licenses by earning six college or university credits over a five-year period.
 About 32% of the day school teachers reported taking a course in Judaica or Hebrew at a university, community center, or synagogue during the previous 12 months.
-Unfortunately, we did not ask more specific questions about these courses, but it is clear that attendance at workshops does not capture the full extent of continuing education obtained by day school teachers.
+Although we did not ask more specific questions about these courses, it is clear that attendance at workshops does not capture the full extent of continuing education obtained by day school teachers.
 Furthermore, the survey did not ask about university courses in education.
-Taking these courses into account, day school teachers come closer to the levels of professional development required in public education, but they do not attain it, nor are they not required to do so, even though they are less well prepared in the first place.
+When these courses are counted, day school teachers come closer to the level of professional development required in public education, but they do not attain it, nor are they required to do so, even though they are less well prepared initially compared to their peers in public education.

 Supplementary school teachers reported slightly more in-service training than day school teachers, although not as much as pre-school teachers (see Figure 2).
-Also, 44% of the supplementary teachers reported taking a Judaica or Hebrew course at a university, community center, or synagogue.
-These likely consisted mainly of synagogue courses of limited hours.
-As with day school teachers, professional development for supplementary teachers falls well short of common professional standards for public school teachers.
+Also, 44% of the supplementary school teachers reported taking a Judaica or Hebrew course at a university, community center, or synagogue (although many of these courses meet for only a few hours).
+As in the case of day school teachers, professional development for supplementary teachers falls well short of common professional standards for public school teachers.

-Staff development activities were even less frequent in a Miami survey (Sheskin, 1988), where day school teachers averaged 3.7 Judaica workshops over a three-year period, supplementary school teachers average 3.2 Judaica workshops, and pre-school teachers averaged 3.4 such workshops.
+Staff development activities were even less frequent in a Miami survey (Sheskin, 1988), which found that day school teachers averaged 3.7 Judaica workshops over a three-year period; supplementary school teachers averaged 3.2 Judaica workshops; and pre-school teachers averaged 3.4 such workshops.
 During the same three-year period, day school and pre-school teachers reported having taken 0.8 courses in teaching methods on average, and supplementary school teachers averaged 1.1 courses.